aimms/documentation/cloud/architecture.rst

 General Architecture
 ====================

 To provide you with a better understanding of what's going on in an AIMMS Cloud Platform setup in terms of communication between the various components, we created the following schema.
-Please click on it to see a larger version.

 .. image:: images/general-architecture-cloud_v1.jpg
     :align: center